edmistond/davidedmiston_hugo/content/post/2023/captioning-tools-extravaganza.md

 If you have any questions or feel I've missed an important option, please feel free to hit me up on Mastodon, email me (it's my last name and first initial, no punctuation, @ Google's mailing service :)), open an issue (on the blog's git repository)[https://github.com/edmistond/davidedmiston_hugo], or find me on the CNCF Slack in #deaf-and-hard-of-hearing.

 **Special Thanks**
-I'd like to thank the following folks for reviewing this before publication: Catherine Paganini, AmyJune Hineline, Rob Koch, Leon Adato.
+I'd like to thank the following folks for reviewing this before publication: Catherine Paganini, AmyJune Hineline, and Rob Koch.

 **AI Disclaimer:**
 I didn't use AI tools to write any of the text in this post.
 I sometimes use them for rubber-ducking and a sounding board, and [claude.ai](https://claude.ai/) did suggest some points to consider elaborating on when I ran a late draft of this post through it.